 The 4% rule serves as the keystone for retirement planning, offering a practical framework backed by research and market data that ensure financial security in your post-work years.

-The concept is straightforward yet powerful: it suggests that retirees can withdraw 4% of their savings annually to maintain a balance between enjoying their retirement years and preserving their nest egg.
+The concept is straightforward yet powerful: it suggests that retirees can withdraw 4% of their savings annually to maintain a balance and never run out of money while enjoying their retirement years.

 The 4% rule aims to provide a steady income stream while minimizing the risk of running out of money during retirement